Grant Williams (actor)

 Grant Williams (born John Joseph Williams; August 18, 1931 - July 28, 1985) was an American film, theater, and television actor.
 He is best remembered for his portrayal of Scott Carey in the science fiction film The Incredible Shrinking Man (1957), and for his starring role as Greg MacKenzie on Hawaiian Eye from 1960 through 1963.

 Early life

 Williams told United Press correspondent Ron Burton: "I've actually been a professional actor since the age of 12".

-After graduating from high school, he enlisted in the United States Air Force, serving from September 1948 to September 1952, before and during the Korean War.
+After graduating from high school, he enlisted in the U.S. Air Force, serving from September 1948 to September 1952, before and during the Korean War.
 He was discharged as an Air Force staff sergeant He went on to obtain a degree in journalism, from New York University according to a Dallas Morning News profile in March 1957.
 He earned the degree from a correspondence school according to a 1959 article.

 Career

 Stage

 After his Air Force service, he studied under Lee Strasberg.

 During auditions held at the Town Hall Club in New York City in May 1953, Williams was selected for a summer scholarship at the Barter Theatre by Rosalind Russell.
 The "Barter Colony" at Abingdon, Virginia, is a unique training ground for actors, providing instruction in all forms of stagecraft.
 It was a popular choice for many recently discharged veterans, such as John Vivyan and Ernest Borgnine, who found the communal lifestyle a comfortable buffer before rejoining the civilian world.
 Williams spent the entire summer of 1953 there, performing in plays (see Stage performances) that on occasion starred an established professional.
 According to contemporaneous Barter publicity, he had at least five previous stage credits in Golden Boy, Angel Street, The Heiress, All My Sons, and The Glass Menagerie, but for which the roles and venues are not known.

 Following his summer at Barter, Williams next performed in the Off-Broadway Blackfriars Guild Theatre.
 Late Arrival was staged in October 1953, wherein Williams played a suitor to the young female lead.
 Though he had used "Grant Williams" all throughout his Barter tenure, he was now billed as "John J. Williams".
 He returned to using "Grant Williams" as the lead for a summer stock production of Rope during July 1954.